LADCode2021/HTML_and_CSS_Essentials_Portfolio_Project/README.md

 The header from index.html is repeated on this page as well and again this is for consistency and navigational continuity for the user.

-The contact form is aligned to the center of the page so the user is drawn straight to it as it is the only content available.
-I have made all of the fields required and included a submit button and a reset form button.
+The contact form is aligned to the centre of the page, so the user is drawn straight to it as it is the only content available.
+I have made all the fields required and included a submit button and a reset form button.
 So the form can be tested and proved I created a thank-you.html page.
 When the user fills out the contact form it directs to this page.
-For medium and smaller screens the form scales responsively and fills a nice portion of the screen on all screen sizes ensuring the message box isn't unreadable when typing.
+For medium and smaller screens, the form scales responsively and fills a nice portion of the screen on all screen sizes ensuring the message box isn't unreadable when typing.

 The footer section is also repeated on both the contact.html page and thank-you.html page for user consistency to again keep reinforcing the CTA's.
 Screenshot of contact page:

 ![Contact Page Screenshot](assets/images/contact-form-screenshot-image.png)